Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Technical Appendix

 Notice that for given $\bar s$, there exists $q$ $(q\leq m+l)$ disjoint intervals $I_j, 1\leq j\leq q$ such that

 Let $b_{j,1}$ and $b_{j,2}$ be the left and right end point of the corresponding interval $I_j$, respectively.
-By Lemma 2 of \cite{sun1994simultaneous} which utilized Weyl's formula for the volume of tubes, we have that for $c\rightarrow \infty$ and for $1\leq j\leq q$
+By Proposition 2 of \cite{sun1994simultaneous} which utilized Weyl's formula for the volume of tubes, we have that for $c\rightarrow \infty$ and for $1\leq j\leq q$

 and $\alpha_j(c)$ has the following form

 where $\Phi(c)$ represents the CDF of a standard normal.
 The constants $\kappa_j$ and $\zeta_j$ are